-- Staff and pupils should preserve evidence and a record of abuse; save phone messages, record or save-and-print instant messenger conversations, print or produce a screen-grab of social network pages, print, save and forward to staff whole email messages. - Advise the person being bullied not to retaliate or reply. - Advise the person to consider what information they have in the public domain. - Unless the victim sees it as a punishment, they may be advised to change their mobile phone number. - If hurtful or embarrassing content is being distributed, try to get it removed from the web.
+- The School operates robust systems for internet filtering and monitoring, using Smoothwall and Senso. - Staff and pupils should preserve evidence and a record of abuse; save phone messages, record or save-and-print instant messenger conversations, print or produce a screen-grab of social network pages, print, save and forward to staff whole email messages. - Advise the person being bullied not to retaliate or reply. - Advise the person to consider what information they have in the public domain. - Unless the victim sees it as a punishment, they may be advised to change their mobile phone number. - If hurtful or embarrassing content is being distributed, try to get it removed from the web.
 If the person who posted it is known, ensure they understand why it is wrong and ask them to remove it.
 Alternatively, contact the host provider and make a report to get the content taken down. - In some cases, the person being bullied may be able to block the person bullying them from their sites and services. - The bully may have their access to St. Edward's network restricted and/or their laptop or other devices confiscated.

 Note: It is within the rights of an adult to keep hold of the mobile phone of a pupil if they feel it has offensive/inappropriate content on it.
 The Education Act 2011 provides that when an electronic device, such as a mobile phone, has been seized by a member of staff who has been formally authorised by the Warden or Sub-Warden, that staff member can examine data or files, and delete these, where there is good reason to do so.
-This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone, If the incident involves indecent images, then do not view the images.
-Report the incident without delay to the Deputy Head Safeguarding, Sub-Warden or a Deputy DSL, who then have specific procedures to follow.
+This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone, if the incident involves indecent images, then do not view the images.
+Report the incident without delay to the Director of Safeguarding, Sub-Warden, or Deputy Head Pastoral, who then have specific procedures to follow.